 Priority Health is not opening up our commercial book of business for a special open enrollment at this time.
 Employers may still add employees or change coverage at qualifying events, including loss of other coverage.
 If you are unsure what constitutes a qualifying event, or if you have extenuating circumstances for an employee, please reach out to your Priority Health client services team for assistance.

 Employees that are no longer paying for child care may, but are not required to, change their election.
 The change in election must be consistent with the reason, e.g. if a child is no longer in care, the election could be reduced or eliminated.
-Enrollment forms for flexible spending plans can be found on the Priority Health agent and employer centers.
+Enrollment forms for flexible spending plans can be found in the Priority Health employer center.
 Members with flexible spending or health savings accounts administer by our partner, HealthEquity, can access additional information on their website.

-Priority Health will extend the 30-day timeframe through Apr.
-30, 2020 for fully funded employers.
+Priority Health will extend the 30-day timeframe through June 30, 2020 for fully funded employers.